Anthony-Kishan/Anthony-Kishan/README.md

 # 👋 Hi, I'm Anthony!

 I'm a passionate developer currently focused on Python development.
-With a strong foundation in frontend and backend technologies, I love creating solutions that are both functional and visually appealing.
+With a strong foundation in frontend and backend technologies, I love creating functional and visually appealing solutions.

 ## 🌱 What I'm Learning:
 - Deepening my Python skills, focusing on efficiency and best practices.
 - Exploring Django for building dynamic web applications.
+- Practicing PHP OOP.
+- Exploring Laravel for backend Development.

 ## 💼 Current Projects:
+- Developing an Inventory Management System using the Laravel Framework.
-- Developing a file organizer using Python.
+- Creating a blog site using Django Framework basic CRUD operations and AWS.
 - Uploading Python problems and solutions to GitHub [Easy-problems folder](https://github.com/Anthony-Kishan/Easy-problems).

 ## 📫 How to Reach Me: